How much does it cost? This is one of the first questions we have when we try to hire somebody.

-Here are the most popular pricing structures that agencies offer:
+Here are the most popular email marketing agency pricing structures:

-Also, in this post, I will be talking only about the full service email marketing agencies and not freelancers.
+Also, in this post, I will be talking only about the full service email marketing agencies pricing and not freelancers.
 Freelancer prices might be much cheaper, but you will get one person.
-In email marketing agencies, you will get a strategist, project manager (aka account manager), technician, copywriter, and designer.
+In email marketing agencies, you will get:

 Email Marketing Agency Pricing Myths